Accuris-Technologies-Ltd/dnsbl-check/README.md

 ## Configuration

-Before running the script, replace the placeholders in the SMTP email settings with your actual data.
-These settings are used to send an email notification if any blacklisted IPs are found:
+Before running the script, replace the placeholders in the SMTP email settings and IP list with your actual data:

 ```python
 # SMTP email settings